anon-blue/anon.blue/README.txt

   Sometime too hot the eye of heaven shines,
   And oft' is his gold complexion dimm'd:
   And every fair from fair sometime declines,
-  By chance or nature's changing course untrimm'd:
+  By chance or nature's changing course untrimm'd;
   But thy eternal summerhbhhghtyt75847883565849754u6uo839496ty5i5i947 gturygtiru tirgtrktuiruti.